solids4foam/solids4foam/README.md

 A number of the tutorial cases are described in the following publications:

 P. Cardiff, A Karac, P. De Jaeger, H. Jasak, J. Nagy, A. Ivankovic, Ž.
-Tukovi:
+Tukovc:
 An open-source finite volume toolbox for solid mechanics and fluid-solid interaction simulations.
-Computer Programs in Physics, Computer Physics Communications, 2017, Submitted for review.
+Computer Programs in Physics, Computer Physics Communications, 2017, Under review.

 Ž.
 Tuković, A. Karač, P. Cardiff, H. Jasak, A. Ivanković: Parallel unstruct red finite-volume method for fluid-structure interaction in OpenFOAM.
 Transaction of FAMENA, 2016, Under review.

+P. Cardiff, A Karac, P. De Jaeger, H. Jasak, J. Nagy, A. Ivankovic, Z. Tukovic:
+Towards the Development of an Extendable Solid Mechanics and Fluid-Solid Interactions Toolbox for OpenFOAM.
+12th OpenFOAM Workshop University of Exeter, Exeter, UK.
+24th to 27th July 2017.

 P. Cardiff, Ž.
 Tuković, H. Jasak, A. Ivanković: A block-coupled finite vol me methodology for linear elasticity and unstructured meshes.
 Computers and